Assisi: Santa Maria degli Angeli and Porziuncola

+Together, these sites reflect the religious, artistic, and architectural legacy of the Franciscan movement and its influence throughout medieval and modern Europe.

 Other landmarks

 The town is dominated by two medieval castles.
-The larger, called Rocca Maggiore, is a massive reconstruction by Cardinal Albornoz (1366) and expanded by popes Pius II (polygonal tower, 1458) and Paul III (the cylindrical bastion near the entrance, 1535–1538).
-The smaller of the two was built in Roman era: it has been only partially preserved, a small portion and three towers being open to the public.
+The larger, known as the Rocca Maggiore, was extensively rebuilt by Cardinal Albornoz in 1366, and later expanded by Popes Pius II—who added the polygonal tower in 1458—and Paul III, who built the cylindrical bastion near the entrance between 1535 and 1538.

+The smaller castle, originally built during the Roman era, is only partially preserved.
+A small section and three towers remain and are open to the public.